frida/frida-website/docs/javascript-api.md

     Additionally, the object contains some useful properties:

+    -   `registers`: object with the keys `pc` and `sp`, which are NativePointer objects specifying EIP/RIP/PC and ESP/RSP/SP, respectively, for ia32/x64/arm.
+Other processor-specific keys are also available, e.g. `eax`, `rax`, `r0`, `x0`, etc.

     -   `errno`: (UNIX) current errno value (you may replace it)

     -   `lastError`: (Windows) current OS error value (you may replace it)